namtoki/English/wordlist.md

 complicated:                        In an effort of encourage diversity, they will debate the complicated problem of minority rights.
 concentrate:                        He couldn't concentrate on the task because he lacked the motivation to build a database.
 concerning:                         The professor and his assistants are analyzing the findings of the survey concerning sleep.
+conclude:                           We concluded that we had made the correct judgement.
 confess:                            After the accident, the driver confessed that he hadn't stop at the crossing. confident (sure, certain):          He is confident that the company will eventually overcome its current problems.
 conflict:                           The policies of the administration and the Congress conflict on the question of the defence budget.